SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 ==========  ==============================================================================================
 2016-10-27  * Updated for Swift 3.0.1.

-            * Added a note about using an optional value when a value of type ``Any`` is expected in the :ref:`TypeCasting_TypeCastingForAnyAndAnyObject` section.
+            * Added a note to the :ref:`TypeCasting_TypeCastingForAnyAndAnyObject` section about using an optional value when a value of type ``Any`` is expected.

-            * Corrected the discussion of weak and unowned references in the :doc:`LanguageGuide/AutomaticReferenceCounting` chapter.
+            * Updated the discussion of weak and unowned references in the :doc:`../LanguageGuide/AutomaticReferenceCounting` chapter
               ..
-FIXME: let's avoid negative framing
+TODO: Maybe add a "to do X" bit at the end

+            * Added information about the ``unowned``, ``unowned(safe)``, and ``unowned(unsafe)``
+              declaration modifiers
+              in the :ref:`Declarations_DeclarationModifiers` section.

+            * Updated the :doc:`../ReferenceManual/Expressions` chapter
-            * Separated the discussion of parenthesized expressions, tuple expressions, and function call expressions.
+              to separate the discussion of parenthesized expressions, tuple expressions, and function call expressions.
-              Added a new :ref:`Expressions_TupleExpression` section,
-              and revised the :ref:`Expressions_ParenthesizedExpression`
-              and ref:`Expressions_FunctionCallExpression` sections.

 ----------  ----------------------------------------------------------------------------------------------
 2016-09-13  * Updated for Swift 3.0.